Iristyle/PerfTap/README.md

 Since PowerShell binds parameters passed in -ArgumentList by order, a single hash object is specified as the lone parameter.

 For hash values not supplied the following defaults are used.
-Server is required.
+HostName and Format are required.
+Format can be either 'StatsD' or 'StatSite'

 * Port - 8125
 * Key - (empty)